 - Performing RAID recovery step by step under guidance

 Doubt about the RAID recovery services provided by MiniTool?
 Please try the free edition yourself.

 How Data Get Lost from RAID

-As we mentioned before, RAID offers a high performance to computer users, especially those who're handing with servers.
+As I have mentioned before, RAID offers a high performance to computer users, especially those who're handing with servers.
 But in the meantime, it is also likely to bring troubles to them.
 There's a typical point of view – when system crash, virus attack, power failure/surge or other unknown reasons lead to data loss on RAID disk, things will be more complicated than data loss on a single disk.

 That is because data recovery from RAID drives seems to be more difficult for ordinary users.
 They don't know at all what to do or what they shouldn't do at that moment.
 Some of them are even like ants on a hot pan and would do whatever is said possibly to rescue their RAID.

-But what we want to say here is: this is totally wrong!
+But what I want to say here is: this is totally wrong!
 Any operations performed after data were lost from RAID could bring secondary damage and this may result in a devastating result – permanent loss of data.
 Even the best RAID recovery software or the most professional data recovery experts can do nothing once lost data are overwritten.
 Well, what are the exact reasons that will lead to RAID data loss?
 Please keep reading.

 6 Causes for RAID Data Loss & 3 Suggestions